isomerpages/mci-scai/_goal/About SCAI.md

 This unique gathering is organised by Singapore's [Smart Nation Group](https://smartnation.gov.sg/) and the  [Ministry of Communications and Information](https://mci.gov.sg/), in partnership with [Topos Institute](https://topos.site/).

-Centered around the theme '**For the Global Good**', SCAI focuses on identifying critical questions of AI, that if answered systematically, will enable AI to truly be developed and deployed for the global good.
+Centred around the theme '**For the Global Good**', SCAI focuses on identifying critical questions of AI, that if answered systematically, will enable AI to truly be developed and deployed for the global good.

 <div style="padding: 25px 0px 0px 0px;">